jonnonz1/nz-statute-book/acts/public/1993/health-sector-transfers-act-1993.md

   (d) is subject to any valid leases, rights, easements, or interests subsisting over that land at the date of the revocation.
 (7) Despite the Reserves Act 1977, a lease or licence may be granted over a health sector reserve for health-related purposes or, with the consent of the Minister, for any other purposes.
-(8) The granting of a lease or licence under subsection (7) is subject to,— (a) if granted by a publicly-owned health and disability organisation or a subsidiary of such an organisation, clause 43 of Schedule 3 or clause 28 of Schedule 6 of the New Zealand Public Health and Disability Act 2000, as the case may require; and
+(8) The granting of a lease or licence under subsection (7) is subject to,— (a) if granted by a publicly-owned health and disability organisation or a subsidiary of such an organisation, section 99 of the Pae Ora (Healthy Futures) Act 2022, as the case may require; and
-  (b) if granted by a transferee that is not a publicly-owned health and disability organisation or a subsidiary of such an organisation, clause 43 of Schedule 3 of the New Zealand Public Health and Disability Act 2000, as if that clause applied, with all necessary modifications, to the transferee.
+  (b) if granted by a transferee that is not a publicly-owned health and disability organisation or a subsidiary of such an organisation, section 99 of the Pae Ora (Healthy Futures) Act 2022, as if that clause applied, with all necessary modifications, to the transferee.
 (9) Any payment under a lease or licence over a health sector reserve may be paid to the transferee in whom the reserve is vested, and may be applied for the purposes of the transferee.
 (10) To avoid any doubt, nothing in this Act permits the Minister to alter the status of a health sector reserve without complying with all processes required by the Reserves Act 1977, including the processes under that Act that require changes in status to be approved by the Minister of Conservation.